 It’s almost Thanksgiving and we all have dinner menus on our mind.
 Are you looking for a new twist on cranberry sauce?
-Here is a sweet and spiced up version made with fresh ginger, cloves and cinnamon.
+Here is a version made with fresh ginger, cloves and cinnamon.
 Orange juice and zest add sweetness and brightness to these tart cranberries.
-The addition of crushed red pepper flakes provides a kick of spice.
-You can adjust the heat based on your spice preference.
+The addition of crushed red pepper flakes provides a kick of spice and the sweet aged balsamic vinegar gives it depth of flavor.
+You can adjust the heat based on spice preference.

 I’m a big fan of cranberries.
 I love to buy extra bags to freeze and use them in muffins and quick breads.
 I also like to make a big batch of this chutney and store the leftovers in the freezer.
 It’s so handy to have on hand to slather on sandwiches or it works perfectly on a cheese and veg platter, as shown below.

 Whatever your preference, give this version a go.
-It’s easy to make and comes together in about ten breezy minutes.
+It’s easy to make and comes together in one pot.

 Happy Thanksgiving ❤️